Blog • Cyber Bullying • Cyber Crimes • Online Scam

 Cyber attacks may originate within the company.
 An assessment should evaluate whether an insider threat was intentional—caused by an employee—or simply a human error.

-Malware refers to malicious software designed to infiltrate IT systems.
+Malware refers to malicious software designed to infiltrate IT systems, and ransomware is a type of malware that encrypts the sensitive data and demands ransom payment for its restoration.
 They often have the intent to steal sensitive data, disrupt services, or cause damage to network infrastructure.

 Phishing Attacks